WarpBuilds/snapshot-save/README.md

 subsequent runs, specify the snapshot alias in the `runs-on` field of the job as shown above.

+If the runner machine is made from a snapshot, it will have an environment variable `WARPBUILD_SNAPSHOT_KEY` set to the alias of the snapshot.

 ### Inputs

 - **alias** (Required): A unique alias for the snapshot.
 This helps identify and